-Contact us if you would like a copy of a publication for personal use.
+Contact us if you would like a personal copy of a publication that you do not have access to.

-These are a selection of recent research-related publications associated with Pacific Biosecurity.
+These are a selection of recent research-related peer-reviewed publications associated with Pacific Biosecurity.

 Gruber MAM, Pierce, RJ, Burne AR, Naseri-Sale L, Lester PJ.
 2018.
 Using community engagement and biodiversity surveys to inform decisions to control invasive species: a case study of yellow crazy ants in Atafu, Tokelau.
 Pacific Conservation Biology 24:379-387